- Meet Our Team

-Whether on Interstate 5, the network of state highways that run through and around Bakersfield, or our sometimes busy city streets, however, drivers can let their attention wane.
+Bakersfield is home to an entire genre of country music stars spearheaded by Merle Haggard and Buck Owens.
+Tourists and locals flock here to see places like the Crystal Palace, attend events like the Hotrod Reunion, and to enjoy river rafting and other outdoor activities near Bakersfield.
+Whether on Interstate 5, the network of state highways that run through and around Bakersfield, or on our sometimes-busy city streets, however, drivers can let their attention wane.
 Tourists trying to navigate unfamiliar roads can make mistakes.
 Some indulge too heavily on local wines and microbrews, or more mainstream alcoholic beverages.
 That’s when tragedies occur.

 Regardless of your type of car accident the skilled legal professionals at Gomez Trial Attorneys can walk you through the claim process and get you the compensation you need.
-Don’t hesitate to speak to a skilled Bakersfield car accident lawyer today, call us at(619) 237-3490or use our online contact form to schedule a time to discuss your case.
+Don’t hesitate to speak to a skilled Bakersfield car accident lawyer today, call us at(619) 237-3490 or use our online contact form to schedule a time to discuss your case.

 The vast majority of car accidents are the result of human error.
 Human error is a broad term referring to errors that a driver makes that cause an accident to occur.
 Examples of common human errors that result in car accidents include: